-On an annual basis Township staff review recommendations by the operating authority, along with internal input, to select capital purchases and/or upgrades for the following budget year.
+On an annual basis Township staff review operational conditions and capacity requirements to select capital purchases and/or upgrades for the following budget year.
 Continual effluent quality monitoring and process performance are key tools used to aid in planning.

 5.4.1 Sanitary Collection System